Madripoor: History

-Madripoor is later controlled by Wolverine's son Daken after he managed to wrestle and manipulate power away from Tyger Tiger by acquiring control of various financial resources and key people.
+Wolverine's son Daken manages to take power away from Tyger Tiger by acquiring control of various financial resources and key people.
 This results in several days of intense violence throughout the entire nation.
-Part of this chaos was the result of Malcolm Colcord, who wanted free rein in Madripoor for his super-soldier experiments.
-Colcord was stopped by Daken, Tyger, X-23 and Gambit.
-After Daken's death, Tyger Tiger was once again the figurehead of Madripoor.
+Part of this chaos is caused by Malcolm Colcord, who wants free rein in Madripoor for his super-soldier experiments.
+Colcord is stopped by Daken, Tyger, X-23, and Gambit.

-A prominent Madripoor hotel was later used to hold an auction for a videotape of Hawkeye committing an illegal assassination.
-Barton was captured while trying to retrieve the tape, but was rescued by Kate Bishop, who had infiltrated the hotel by tying up and gagging Madame Masque and stealing her identity.

-In the pages of Avengers World, it is revealed that Madripoor rests on the head of a giant dragon that is as large as an island continent.
-The giant dragon was awakened by a ritual performed by Gorgon and The Hand.
-The beast decides to attack Shanghai, China.
-It is beaten and returned in the following issue by Shang-Chi.
+In the series Avengers World, it is revealed that Madripoor rests on the head of a giant dragon that is as large as an island continent.
+The giant dragon was awakened by a ritual performed by Gorgon and the Hand.
+The dragon is beaten and returned to its resting place by Shang-Chi.

-Mystique tried to make Madripoor a mutant utopia; this involved flooding the island with 'Mutant Growth Hormone', a drug which grants powers.

-Magneto and the time displaced X-Men use Madripoor's Hightown as the location for their headquarters in X-Men Blue where Magneto is secretly trying to find a way to send the time-displaced X-Men back to their original timeline under the guise of working alongside them.
+Magneto and the time-displaced X-Men use Madripoor's Hightown as the location for their headquarters while Magneto is secretly trying to find a way to send the time-displaced X-Men to their own time.
 At the same time, the time-displaced X-Men secretly train themselves in case Magneto returns to his villainous roots and tries to kill them.

-Tyger Tiger re-establishes herself as the pre-eminent power on the island.
-She is opposed by the criminal Kimura, who has gained control over most of the criminal elements.
-A failed assassination attempt on Tyger is stopped by the X-Men, Gambit and the young hero Gabby.

-During the "Hunt for Wolverine" storyline, Kitty Pryde led Domino, Jubilee, Psylocke, Rogue, and Storm to Madripoor to confront Magneto when he was suspected of stealing Wolverine's body.
-He agreed to tell them everything he knows at the King's Impresario Restaurant in Hightown.
-When it came to the meeting, it was revealed that Magneto is actually Mindblast in disguise as Kitty Pryde's group are attacked by Viper, Knockout, Sapphire Styx, and Snake Whip.
-This trip also included investigating Madripoor's space launching facilities, which are available for anyone to rent.